SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/docassemble_intro/practical-guide-docassemble.md

 ## What should you use Docassemble for?

-If we look over our [legal technology taxonomy](legal-tech-overview/legal-tech-overview.md), which of these tasks is Docassemble best suited for?

 Docassemble's main metaphor is a linear series of step-by-step questions.
 Many of the things Docassemble does best are controlled by that choice:

 * Expert systems